Particle physics facing a pandemic: Results

 Large-size collaborations~\footnote{As with medium-size collaborations there is no firm definition of what could be considered a large-size collaboration in these areas of academic research.
-Hence the lower bound for these collaborations of more than ten people reflects the authors' judgment of what can be regarded as big in our communities.} (more than ten people involved) do not have a long history in the analyzed two communities as can be seen in \fig{fig:inspire-annual-doi-gt-10}.
+Hence the lower bound for these collaborations of more than ten people reflects the authors' judgment of what can be regarded as big in our communities.} of more than ten authors involved do not have a long history in the analyzed two communities as can be seen in \fig{fig:inspire-annual-doi-gt-10}.
 In the theory community even nowadays these can be regarded as scarce with less than a dozen papers produced annually.
 As \fig{fig:inspire-annual-doi-ph-gt-10} shows the advent of LHC physics and the first results from LHC Run I catalyzed the formation of these kind of collaborations.
-In comparison less than twenty such papers were published on an annual basis before the LHC-era.
-The past recent years however do witness a rising trend of publications from large-size collaborations in the hep-ph category, culminating in an enormous peak in 2020 (more than 20\% increase compared to 2019).
-This dramatic increase in the number of publications by large-size collaborations in phenomenology can be explained by the extraordinary performance of LHC during and since Run I. The high quality data created a strong driving force for precise predictions, which, on the other hand, require a significant amount of manpower.
-In consequence, the demand for state-of-the-art predictions can often only be fulfilled within a reasonable time-frame by joined efforts, hence large(r) collaborations have been and are being formed.
-The peaking behavior can also be seen in the publication trend in the hep-th community but since the number of publications there is smaller by a factor of two the increase in 2020 compared to 2019 can be partially attributed to fluctuations.
+In comparison, less than twenty such papers were published on an annual basis before the LHC era.
+The past recent years however do witness a rising trend of publications from large-size collaborations in the hep-ph category, culminating in an enormous peak in 2020 (more than 20\% increase compared to 2019) and 2021.
+This dramatic increase in the number of publications by large-size collaborations in phenomenology can be explained by the extraordinary performance of LHC during and since Run I. The high-quality data created a strong driving force for precise predictions, which, on the other hand, require a significant amount of collaborators.
+Consequently, the demand for state-of-the-art predictions can often only be fulfilled within a reasonable time-frame by joining efforts, hence large(r) collaborations have been and are being formed.
+The peaking behavior can also be seen in the publication trend in the hep-th community but since the number of publications there is smaller by a factor of two the increase in 2020 compared to 2019, and the decrease in 2021, can be partially attributed to fluctuations.
 However, it is clear from the trend (at least for the hep-ph community) that the pandemic did not have any effect on the publishing trend.
-On the contrary, the past one and a half years were fruitful for producing papers for this size of collaborations.
+On the contrary, the past two years were fruitful for producing papers for this size of collaborations.